Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-guerilla/readme.md

 - A zoom level feature has been added to the bitmap viewer.

 Some errors have also been fixed and the some unused UI options have been removed.

+# Using a custom tags path

+See [using custom content paths][using-custom-content-paths], you only need to set a tags directory as Geurilla doesn't use the data folder.
+It should work without any major issues.